HHS/simpler-grants-gov/documentation/milestones/individual_milestones/frontend_planning.md

 - Does the selection of this language make it easier to support other parts of the project (e.g. back-end development of the API or ETL )?
 - How well does this language support important features like concurrency, type safety, and immutability?

-### Frontend Framework
+### Front-end Framework

-Evaluate and select the web framework or library we'll use to implement the API in the chosen language.
+Evaluate and select the web framework or library we'll use to implement the front-end application in the chosen language.

 Some potential options include: